simutisernestas/dubins/README.md

 ## Tasks

-We'll consider two graded tasks in order of difficulty:
- - **E**: Reach the target with spherical obstacles.
- - **C**: Reach the target with line obstacles

-Using the API, explained below, generate a sequence of steering angle commands `controls` and a sequence of times `times`, between which the commands are executed, that would yield a collision free and task fulfilling trajectory.
+Using the API, explained below, task was to generate a sequence of steering angle commands `controls` and a sequence of times `times`, between which the commands are executed, that would yield a collision free and task fulfilling trajectory.

 You should end up with a solution that looks something like this: